Muscoge/fin_sentiment_app/README.md

 # Financial Sentiment Prediction App
-**By Egor Sergeev, HSE MDS Student Spring23**
+#### By Egor Sergeev, HSE MDS Student Spring23
-This application is designed to predict financial sentiment using fine-tuned machine learning models.
+This application is designed to predict financial message sentiment using fine-tuned machine learning models.
 Below are the details of the project's implementation and usage.

 ## Methodology